Skip to main content

 Personal

 The Government of Canada has made important changes to the rules governing how deposit insurance protection is provided for trust deposits by the CDIC that took effect on April 30, 2022.
-RBC is a proud member of the CDIC and as such is required to annually remind trustee depositors to provide RBC with updated beneficiary information.
+RBC is a proud member of the CDIC and as such is required to annually remind Trustee depositors to provide RBC with updated beneficiary information ensuring CDIC deposit insurance protection.

-CDIC legislation requires trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
-The law requires financial institutions to remind trustee depositors of their disclosure requirement every year.
-If the account has been closed over the course of the year please disregard this notice.
+CDIC legislation requires Trustee depositors to meet certain obligations which includes providing updated beneficiary information to their financial institution to help ensure that each beneficiary receives separate CDIC deposit insurance protection on eligible deposits, up to $100,000 per beneficiary.
+The legislation requires financial institutions to remind Trustee depositors of their disclosure requirement every year.
+If the account has been closed over the course of the year, please disregard this notice.

 Note: If a trust account is not identified as a trust account on our records, funds in that account may be aggregated with all other accounts of the depositor for purposes of determining the maximum eligible CDIC coverage.